kan-da/Data-Science-Project_Story-Telling/README.txt

 Hope that clear things up!

-Or Use this Link which included with the graphs -
+Or Use this Link which included with the graphs for Review_Stories.ipynb -

 https://nbviewer.jupyter.org/github/kan-da/Data-Science-Project_Story-Telling/blob/master/Review_Stories.ipynb